Family Engagement Policy and Compact

 - Provide ongoing assessment to determine the needs of each student.

-- Offer families a variety of ways to help students practice reading and math skills.
+- Offer families a variety of ways to help students practice academic skills.

 Provide a supportive and effective learning environment for students through the following actions: